amplifyeyecare-logo-base2-icon

 It is unclear whether ADHD and convergence insufficiency have a direct connection, or if ADHD diagnoses are more common because convergence insufficiency is less well known, and therefore many children are mistakenly diagnosed with ADHD.

-Schedule with eye doctors for a pediatric eye exam by visiting our reputable optometry clinic in Bellflower, attracting patients from Long Beach, Lakewood, and Los Angeles.
+Get superior care when you schedule an appointment for a pediatric eye exam at our state of the art optometry clinic in Bellflower, drawing patients from the neighboring areas of Long Beach, Lakewood, and Los Angeles.
 Call (562) 925-6591 or fill out this form to make an appointment today.

-Visit a Children's Vision eye doctor at an Amplify EyeCare practice near you:
+Visit a Children's Vision optometrist at an Amplify EyeCare practice near you:

 Testimonials